CCC logo

 Despite the many challenges facing Ukraine (war, poverty, high addiction rates) God is working to bring hope.
 This year we’re partnering with a church planting initiative based just outside the Eastern warzone.
 In addition to planting six churches in the surrounding region, this ministry also started an addiction recovery centre.
 The centre is home to several agricultural projects including four greenhouses, sheep, chickens, and potato fields.
 The vision is for this church planting movement to become completely self-sustaining by expanding their farming resources.
 Our funds will help them invest in a greenhouse heating system to allow for year-round production.

-ukraine
+ukraine relief donation

 1.2 Jamaica